ChegTech logo

 The brief

-Why Landscaping Website Design is different.
+Why Landscaping sites are different.

 Landscaping is two distinct businesses sharing one truck.
-Recurring maintenance — weekly mowing, fertilization programs, seasonal cleanup — is the predictable revenue and the long-term LTV play.
-One-off design and install work — patios, retaining walls, new beds — is higher per-job revenue with longer sales cycles and heavier photo-driven conversion.
+Recurring maintenance (weekly mowing, fertilization programs, seasonal cleanup) is the predictable revenue and the long-term LTV play.
+One-off design and install work (patios, retaining walls, new beds) is higher per-job revenue with longer sales cycles and heavier photo-driven conversion.
 Most landscaper sites blend the two into a single "services" page and convert weakly at both.
-Splitting the architecture — distinct landing pages, distinct CTAs, distinct intake forms (recurring service starts with a property type and ZIP; one-off install starts with a project description) — moves the needle on both fronts.
+Splitting the architecture, distinct landing pages, distinct CTAs, distinct intake forms (recurring service starts with a property type and ZIP; one-off install starts with a project description), moves the needle on both fronts.
 The other PNW-specific thing worth designing for is regional plant expertise; "native PNW landscape design" outranks "landscape design" for the customers who specifically care.

 A landscaped Pacific Northwest backyard with a stone paver patio and layered evergreens

-What we build
+What I build

-• Recurring vs one-off intake split
+Recurring vs one-off intake split

 Distinct CTAs and forms.
 Recurring service starts with property size and frequency; one-off install starts with a project description.
 Trying to qualify both through one generic contact form loses leads on both sides.
+Both forms are mobile-first, since most homeowners find a landscaper on their phone, and a form that's fast and thumb-friendly on a small screen is the difference between a captured lead and a bounce.

-• Seasonal photo gallery
+Seasonal photo gallery

 Spring transformations, summer maturity, fall color, winter structure.
 PNW landscaping looks different every quarter, and showing that range signals real local expertise.
+Before-and-after sets do the heavy lifting on the high-margin install work, a homeowner who can picture the finished patio or planting scheme is most of the way to booking before they call.

-• Hardscape vs softscape page split
+Hardscape vs softscape page split

 Patios, retaining walls, paver driveways, and fire features convert differently from lawn care and planting.
 Dedicated pages for each pull their own search intent.

-• Regional plant expertise as a trust signal
+Regional plant expertise as a trust signal

-Pacific Northwest native species pages, drought-tolerant alternatives, deer-resistant options — the specificity that homeowners doing real research notice.
+Pacific Northwest native species pages, drought-tolerant alternatives, deer-resistant options, the specificity that homeowners doing real research notice.

-• Service-area accuracy
+Service-area accuracy

 Most landscapers can't profitably travel beyond a 30-minute radius from their yard.
 Service-area schema and city pages that match reality, not aspiration.

-• Seasonal CTAs and content cadence
+Seasonal CTAs and content cadence

 Spring cleanup banners in February, fall leaf removal banners in October, holiday lighting in November.
 The seasonality is the search opportunity; ignoring it leaves money on the table.